UPDATE January, 2022:

 Because the water couldn’t seep into the earth any deeper through the hard shale layer below, it moved sideways cutting channels between the layers.

 From the parking lot, it’s about a 1/4 mile to the pool.
-The park ranger made it seem like a treacherous hike, but in reality, it’s quite easy.
+The park ranger made it seem like a treacherous hike; I was a little scared, but in reality, it’s quite easy.